Independent Activities Period

 Regular students paying full tuition in either the fall or spring term do not have to pay additional tuition or room fees to the Institute during IAP.
 Students who have not been charged full tuition in either the fall or spring term are subject to additional tuition charges and should consult the Registrar's Office, Room 5-117, 617-258-6409.
 MIT Dining provides food service options through retail, house dining, and catering services throughout the entire academic year, including IAP.
 Please visit the dining website in early December to learn more about dining options during IAP.

 Academic Credit and Grades

 Students should follow directions published on MIT's IAP website regarding registration for subjects.
 In addition to regular subjects, students may make arrangements to earn credit for independent work under faculty supervision.
 No student may earn more than 12 units of credit during IAP.
-Credits received by freshmen during IAP are not counted toward their credit limits for fall or spring term.
+Credits received by first-year undergraduate students during IAP are not counted toward their credit limits for fall or spring term.

 All credit-bearing subjects are graded according to the grading rules approved for that subject number.
 A subject can be graded P/D/F only if it has been approved with P/D/F grading.
 Similarly, the number of units awarded must be as specified for that subject.
 However, faculty sometimes teach new classes under special subject numbers for which credit units are arranged.

 For students to receive credit for work done in IAP, instructors must submit grades to the Registrar's Office by the deadline given in the academic calendar.
 If a grade is received after the Add Date of the succeeding term and the student did not register in the subject during IAP, the student must petition to receive credit.
 IAP credit will not be given if the grade is received after the end of the succeeding spring term.

 Students may view their IAP grades on WebSIS shortly after the start of the spring term.
 Students who do not receive grades when expected should check promptly with their instructors or the Registrar's Office to ensure the grades are submitted and recorded.